Labor Day (film)

 Labor Day is a 2013 American drama film written and directed by Jason Reitman, based on the 2009 novel by Joyce Maynard.
+The film stars Kate Winslet and Josh Brolin and was co-produced by Paramount Pictures and Indian Paintbrush.

+Depressed single mom Adele and her son Henry help the wounded, needy Frank with a ride and a place to lay low.
+As the search for the escaped convict goes on, the mother and son connect with him, coming close to moving with him to Canada.

-The film stars Kate Winslet and Josh Brolin and was co-produced by Paramount Pictures and Indian Paintbrush, premiering at the Telluride Film Festival on August 29, 2013, and was a Special Presentation at the 2013 Toronto International Film Festival.
-The film was released in the United States on December 27, 2013.
+The film premiered at the Telluride Film Festival on August 29, 2013, and was a Special Presentation at the 2013 Toronto International Film Festival.
+It was later released in the United States on December 27, 2013.